 Research: MSc, MPhil, PhD

 The quality of our research has earned us a reputation as one of the top ten research universities for science in the UK.
 We have a powerful reputation for innovation, excellence and an interdisciplinary approach, collaborating with our affiliated institutes in the Norwich Research Park.
-Study areas include:
+Schools of study include:

 Research: MRes, MPhil, PhD